rcmaehl/ComplaintWare/README.md

 Program|Description|Updated
 --|--|--
 Steam Update Freeze|Allows tricking the Steam Client into thinking a game is up to date or Playing old versions of a game|In Development
-ZenPro Left Mouse|Allows using the Z and X keys on the keyboard as left and right click respectively when Scroll Lock is enabled.|1/03/2020
+ZenPro Left Mouse|Allows using the Z and X keys on the keyboard as left and right click respectively.
+Toggle with Pause|1/03/2020